 The main difference between a condominium and an apartment is ownership.
-Both are residences, both are similar in structure, both are located in large or not so large residential buildings but, an apartment is rented and a condo is owned.
+Both are residences, both are similar in structure, both are located in large or not so large residential buildings but, an apartment is usually rented and a condo is usually owned.

 A condominium complex is always accompanied by a condominium association and by a vast array of responsibilities related to management services such as financial management, property management and association insurance among others.